Shreya-0725/Shreya-0725/README.md

 <h3>🚀 About Me</h3>

 - 🌱 Improving skills in **ASP.NET Core, Web API, EF Core & SQL**
-- 💻 Building backend & data analysis projects
+- 💻 Practicing backend development with real projects
-- 📊 Working with databases and business intelligence tools
+- 📊 Working with data tools and analytics
-- ⚡ Learning by building practical applications
+- ⚡ Learning by building

 ---